elliotjonesdev/quickquiz/README.md

 </p>

 * #### Score area
   * The score area is designed with high contrast in mind and uses a bright green with black bold text to draw the eye to the screen as it updates when in play mode.
-When the player chooses an answer the score area automatically updates, and also resets to zero when the user clicks the restart button ready for the next game.
+When the player chooses an answer the score area automatically updates and increments, and also resets to zero when the user clicks the restart button ready for the next game.
 <p align="center">
 <img width="1440" alt="Screenshot 2023-05-09 at 20 33 09" src="https://github.com/elliotjonesdev/quickquiz/assets/119816371/b25d4a08-9503-4967-8f67-6de6bfc76128">
   </p>

 ## Initial Wireframes
+  * The initial wireframes show the simple one page concept for the game with clearly defined visual areas, in a block style that will allow the user to easily find their way around during game play.
 <p align="center">
   <img width="636" alt="Screenshot 2023-05-08 at 14 19 51" src="https://user-images.githubusercontent.com/119816371/236834995-79029e29-a7f1-4973-b4dd-9cd333e1d0cf.png">
 </p>